 Best For Shooting Low Light Video

-The top camera model for capturing low-light video.
+The top camera model for capturing low-light video and maintains a small form-factor.

 Designed specifically for video shooters, Sony's A7SII is the best low-light camera for filmmaking.
 Due to the lower pixel count, each pixel receives more light and results in cleaner noise patterns especially when mixed with Sony's in-camera video denoising functionality.